-Yellow Mountains Autumn Workshop
+Yellow Mountains Winter Workshop | Max 4 Participants

 Huangshan, also known as the Yellow Mountains.

 On a clear day, at first and last light, the intricacy of the granite stone shining golden and pines rising among the famous jagged peaks, is a sight you will revel in and it will take your breath away.
 In fog or misty conditions that same powerful stone and those precarious and poetic trees will reveal a unique scene to you as quickly as it disappears.
-On other days, due to a temperature inversion, we may be lucky to find a sea of cloud swirling below the peaks and around the trees and receding far across the range.
-Whatever we encounter, all such views have been depicted in classic Chinese paintings over many centuries and continuing to this day, and inspiring many photographers, perhaps most famously Michael Kenna.
+On other days, due to a temperature inversion, you may be surprised to find a sea of cloud swirling below the peaks and around the trees and receding far across the range.
+Whatever you encounter, all such views have been depicted in classic Chinese paintings over many centuries and continuing to this day, and inspiring many photographers, perhaps most famously Michael Kenna.
 And you will be glad you are there to capture it.

 I no longer run classic China photography trips to both Xiapu and Guilin, and Wulingyuan National Park, because the former have become more and more like a Hollywood movie set which degrades the whole experience of being there, while the latter has closed all the mountain lodges since 2018, which means more hours will be spent on getting to the mountain top and less time for photography every day.
 Apart from the Yellow Mountain’s natural beauty, the main reason I’m drawn back is its potential for a wide variety of images in different weather conditions.
 Moreover, with limited hotels available, which are relatively expensive, there are less tourists in mountain viewpoints during the key early and late hours.
 This area is so vast that we will find many moments of awe and astonishment throughout the day.